Engee documentation

 Magnetic flux density at saturation — magnetic induction

-Magnetic induction for saturated inductor.
+Magnetic induction for a saturated inductor.

 The value must be positive and not infinite.